Mezozoysky/cic/README.md

 # CICheck
-"CI" is for Continuous Intergation and "Check" for checking!.
+"CI" is for Continuous Intergation and "Check" for checking!

 ## Dependencies